marieotsuka/webtype-spring2022/src/syllabus.md

 During our crits, we will review your project based on the evaluation criteria outlined below.
 Projects should be “live” and working on the web with no missing assets — you should try accessing the URL from a different computer / device prior to the class.
 Be prepared to describe your design process.
 While we can raise technical questions here, critique time should not be used for troubleshooting; these should be addressed prior to the crit either by consulting your classmates or via office hours.

 ### Readings
-[Readings](/readings/) will be dispersed throughout the semester to inform and contextualize our work with each project.
-Be prepared to respond to the reading in the slack channel, raise questions, and discuss the text during class.
+[Readings](/readings/) will be dispersed throughout the semester to inform and contextualize our work.
+Be prepared to respond to the reading in the relevant slack channel, raise questions, and discuss the text.

 ### Presentation & Discussion
 In addition to reading discussions and class critiques, we will be sharing resources with each other, and supporting each other through technical challenges.